nfdz/tomatito/README.md

   <img src="dev/logo_icon.png?raw=true" alt="Tomatito"/>
 </p>

+## TODO
+* Use AlarmManager exact time.
+* Use an image in main activity portrait to show a tomato working/resting or text in landscape.

 ## Why create yet another application?

 This project is mainly due to educational reasons.
 I wanted to try different Android features that I had not yet used (such as schedule time-sensitive with AlarmManager).
 This was the perfect excuse to implement a tiny and simple application with my approach of what a pomodoro timer should be.